RedCatstone/infinite-Craft-Stuff/Depth Explorer/README.md

-# Code used to get this far: [Depth Explorer](https://github.com/InfiniteCraftCommunity/userscripts/tree/master/userscripts/Depth%20Explorer)
+# Code used to do all the combinations and stuff: [Depth Explorer](https://github.com/InfiniteCraftCommunity/userscripts/tree/master/userscripts/Depth%20Explorer)